awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.rst

 |AKSlong| enables you to send real-time data to an endpoint.
 The rate of data flow depends on the number of shards in your stream.

 You can write 1,000 records per second to a single shard.
 Each shard also has an upload limit of 1 MiB per second.
-Billing is calculated on a per-shard basis, so use these examples to manage the data capacity and cost of your stream.
+Usage is calculated and charged on a per-shard basis, so use these examples to manage the data capacity and cost of your stream.

 The following examples show how to: